-The CIHR was born out of discussions between Ben Wagner and Jürgen Neyer.
-The two scholars felt that many of the debates about the Internet and its impact on human rights are too simplistic and lack empirical depth.
-In 2014, they decided to found a new academic centre attached to the Chair of European and International Politics at the European University Viadrina.
+The CIHR was born out of discussions among scholars who felt that many of the debates about the Internet and its impact on human rights are too simplistic and lack empirical dept.

 The CIHR strives to be a platform for individuals who share a common goal of promoting high quality research about internet and human rights.
 The core academic team is comprised of scholars and PhD candidates from international relations, political science, sociology and law.

 The international fellowship program brings together practitioners, researchers, activists, philosophers, diplomats, computer scientists, who help translate academic results into real-life impact.
 Fellows contribute to current projects at the CIHR, develop their own research and help to disseminate research results beyond academic communities.

 Independent We only accept funding that guarantees integrity and credibility of our research.
 We do not accept funding from large corporations or national security organisations.
 Instead, we focus on obtaining funding for research from public sources such as European Horizon 2020 or German DFG or BMBF funding.

 Interdisciplinary We build strong theoretical foundations for our empirical research drawing on existing knowledge in different scientific disciplines.
 We look for most adequate theoretical frameworks in social and political sciences, law, economics and computer science.

 Practical We engage directly with practitioners from civil society, governments, private sector and technical community to inform our research and produce results useful in the real world.
 We participate in policy debates, improve research capacity of civil society and promote our research results in the media.